Real-Time Location API with Google Maps and JavaScript (1/4)

 PubNub Setup

-To get started, you’ll first need your PubNub publish and subscribe keys.
+To get started, you'll first need your PubNub publish and subscribe keys.
 If you don’t have an account, you can sign up here, and your pub/sub keys are available in the Admin Dashboard.
-The keys look like UUIDs and start with “pub-c-” and “sub-c-” prefixes respectively.
+The keys resemble UUIDs and start with “pub-c-” and “sub-c-” prefixes respectively.

 Once you have your pub/sub keys, create a new PubNub application to represent your Android application (and any other systems that communicate using the same channels).
 The PubNub application will include publish and subscribe keys that applications can use for those specified features.